fadwen/TechbyJeff/Powershell/Active Directory/Find-UnknownSID/Tests/Pester-Test-Mapping.md

 3. **Continuous Integration**: Integrate with GitHub Actions/Azure DevOps pipelines
 4. **Documentation Enhancement**: Expand integration examples and troubleshooting guides

 This test suite represents a robust, enterprise-ready validation framework that ensures the Find-UnknownSID project maintains the highest standards of quality, security, and reliability for production Active Directory environments.
-With 100% integration test pass rate and comprehensive edge case coverage, the project is ready for enterprise deployment and continuous integration workflows.
+With 100% integration test pass rate (123 tests), comprehensive edge case coverage, standardized configuration management, and a complete SystemIntegration test suite, the project is ready for enterprise deployment and continuous integration workflows.